imrijutr/Intro-to-git/README.md

 - **How to start with git ?**

-> What for installing git own your local machine,
+- Installing git own your local machine,
-> - For Windows users visit : [Git](http://git-scm.com) and download the new version of git.
-Use the setup downloaded and install which you are installing normal applications in your windows machine.
+    - For Windows users visit : [Git](http://git-scm.com) and download the new version of git.
+Installing procudures are same when you installing a software setup in windows machine
+    - For Linux Users, open up your terminal window and type the following commands line by line
+    ```
+    $ sudo apt-get update
+    $ sudo apt-get install git
+    ```
+    To check whether git is installed or not
+    ```
+    $ git --version
+     [it'll show your version of git]